 Project report and outcomes

-An overview report is available at the project website.
+An overview report is available at the project web page.

 RAVE research completed 2010 - 2014

 Erica Smith and Steven Hodge completed a small research project, together with researchers from three other universities, on student satisfaction with VET teacher-education programs.
 This project was auspiced by the Australian Council of Deans Education of Vocational Education Group.
 Preliminary findings were presented at three conferences and one of these presentations, at the AusTAFE Conference 2014.
 Two of the conference papers are listed below

 Smith, E., Hodge, S. & Yasukawa, K. (2015).
 Australian VET teacher education in Australian universities: Who are the students and what are their views about their courses?
 Research in Post-Compulsory Education, 20 (4), 419-433.